cmukgb/booth-cam/README.md

     video, so screw it all, I guess.
 Hopefully this changes soon.
 For now, I commented the relevant parts and added a message instead of the video.
     \- Murphy
+  * Update 2020-12-05: I finally moved this over to the new webserver.
+The aforementioned embedding issues were fixed with Spring Carnival Committee for 2019, so this should be able to work again once KGBooth returns.
+    \- tparenti